safe-global/safe-token/docs/airdrop.md

 ## Specification

-### Claiming
+### Redeeming and Claiming

 The Airdrop contract is an extension of the [VestingPool](./vesting.md) that uses a Merkle proof to create the vestings.
+The process of creating the vestings is called "redeem".
+Once an vesting has been redeemed with a Merkle proof it is possible to claim the tokens for the created vesting.
 Only the target account of an airdrop will be able to claim the tokens.

 ### Expiry

-It is possible to specify that the Airdrop will expire.
-Once this happened it is possible to claim all remaining Safe tokens to the manager of the contract.
+It is possible to specify that the Airdrop will expire, this means that it will not be possible anymore to redeem any airdrop, therefore no new vestings will be created.
+Once this happened it is possible to claim all tokens that are not locked in vestings to the manager of the contract.

 ### Management

 Management of the Airdrop contract is disabled (compared to the [VestingPool](./vesting.md)).
-It is not possible to create new vestings or manage existing vestings on the Airdrop contract as a manager.
-Only purpose is to claim remaining tokens once the Airdrop expired.
+It is not possible to create new vestings on the Airdrop contract as a manager.

-The management can be transferred and revoked.